SonahLab/twitch-chat-hit-counter/course-material/MODULE_3.md

 #

-### Task 2: SQL Query Overwrites
+### Task 2: SQL Overwrites
 We accidentally uploaded Alice's birthday incorrectly, instead of `1800-12-25` it should be set to `2000-12-25`.

-Write a SQL query that will overwrite Alice's entire employee record but fixing the birthday.
-If we use `INSERT INTO ...` and try to overwrite an already existing row with the same **PK (Primary Key)**, SQL will throw an exception.
+Write a SQL statement that will overwrite Alice's entire employee record with the fixed birthday.

 [//]: # (Solution:)
 [//]: # (REPLACE INTO employees &#40;employee_id, first_name, last_name, birthday, photo, notes&#41;)